 DF 242 Computer Forensics I 4 Cr.

 This course provides the student with an ability to perform basic forensic techniques and use appropriate media analysis software.
 Knowledge of the security, structure and protocols of network operating systems and devices are covered as students learn to gather evidence in a networked environment and to image and restore evidence properly without destroying its value.
 Students learn and practice gaining evidence from a computer system while maintaining its integrity and a solid chain of custody.
 Within the laboratory, students gain hands-on experience in the use of current investigative tools.
 Classroom 3 hours, laboratory 2 hours.
 Cross-listed as CJ 442.
-Prerequisites: CJ 341 or IA 241 and a C or higher in IS 130 or CS 140.
-Offered Fall and Spring.
+Prerequisites: CJ 341 or IA 241; grade of C or higher in CS 140.
+(Fall, Spring).

 DF 311 Network Forensics 3 Cr.